-- The final exam will be available online in Moodle OR McGraw Hill Connect (at discretion of instructor), must be supervised at an instructor approved post secondary invigilation center.
-Please submit the name, number and email address of your invigilation center to ahead@gprc.ab.ca_fourteen days prior to the desired exam date outlined in the Evaluations section above.
+- The final exam must be supervised at an instructor approved post-secondary invigilation center.
+Please submit the name, number and email address of your invigilation center to ahead@gprc.ab.ca fourteen days prior to the desired exam date outlined in the Evaluations section above.
 If you are in the Grande Prairie area, it is recommended that your final exam be taken at the Testing Center located in the GPRC Library on the second floor; Room F310.
-Contact the GPRC Testing Center to book your final examination date at exameentre@gprc.ab.ca. - Approved business financial calculators (see required text/material resources) and pre-approved translation devices are the only electronic devices allowed during the final examination.
+Contact the GPRC Testing Center to book your final examination date at examcentre@gprc.ab.ca. - Approved business financial calculators (see required text/material resources) and pre-approved translation devices are the only electronic devices allowed during the final examination.
 Textbooks or notes will not be allowed in the examination area.
-Cell phone calculators and other electronic devices are not to be used in the final examination. - Students will be allotted two to three hours to complete the online comprehensive final exam; to be announced before the final exam.
+Cell phone calculators and other electronic devices are not to be used in the final examination. - Students will be allotted two to three hours to complete the final exam; to be announced before the final exam.
 The final exam will be a paper exam and not in Connect.